instant-markdown/instant-markdown-d/.github/ISSUE_TEMPLATE.md

 ## Provide the output of test command (required)

-Run the test by installing the master version (instructions valid for Linux / macOS):
+Run the tests by installing the master version (instructions valid for Linux / macOS):

 ```sh